Disclaimer: This demo unit is loaned by a friend from my local community in exchange for my honest opinion.

-BQEYZ Spring 2 is a hybrid IEMs that consist of a 13mm coaxial dynamic driver, 9 layers of Piezoelectric and a balanced armature.
+BQEYZ Spring 2 is a hybrid IEM that consists of a 13mm coaxial dynamic driver, 9 layers of Piezoelectric and a balanced armature.

 The tuning of Spring 2 can be categorized as mild V-shaped tuning since it has some boost on both bass and treble frequency.

-But for overall, the quality of the bass here is just in the average.
-The speed and decay are neither too fast or too slow, attack is slightly blunted, texture a bit smoothed out and it isn't very tight, which causing them to bleeds to the mid and sound less clean.
-It also sounds slightly hollow and lack proper body sometimes.
+But overall, the quality of the bass here is just average.
+The speed and decay are neither too fast nor too slow, the attack is slightly blunted, the texture is a bit smoothed out and it isn’t very tight, which causing them to bleeds to the mid and sound less clean.
+It also sounds slightly hollow and lacks proper body sometimes.

 Pretty good.
 They sound much warmer than my preference now but it’s decently done.
 Since it’s impacted by the mid-bass bleed, the vocal here sounds thicker and more full-bodied, making them more suitable for male vocals instead of females.
 They are also safe from shoutiness despite the pinna gain that they have.

-But because of the bleed too, the vocals here sound more recessed, veiled, and less transparent, especially female vocal.
-The tonality here also a bit off since I notice them having a tad lighter note than what I usually listen to.
+But because of the bleed too, the vocals here sound more recessed, veiled, and less transparent, especially female vocals.
+The tonality here is also a bit off since I notice them having a tad lighter note than what I usually listen to.

-But it's worth mentioning that I do caught some hints of sibilant and feel a bit of fatigue when I listen to some tracks because of the peak on the 8k.
-So for those who are treble sensitive, this IEM will likely a no go.
+But it’s worth mentioning that I do catch some hints of sibilant and feel a bit of fatigue when I listen to some tracks because of the peak on the 8k.
+So for those who are treble sensitive, this IEM will likely be a no-go.

 Soundstage & Imaging